muratkucuktepe/GIT-Cheatsheet/git_cheatsheet.md

 git revert <commit-hash>  // This DELETES the changes in your WORKING DIRECTORY
 // This will generate a NEW commit, ahead of the old ones and reverts the changes.
 // But then a new screen appears.
 You should write commit message because git revert creates a new commit.
+// IMPORTANT: This deletes the changes in the reverted commit.
 ```